-The Christmas in Chesterfield Campaign has been launched by Destination Chesterfield and Chesterfield Borough Council and we are encouraging Chesterfield and North Derbyshire businesses to help us spread the word to their customers and their employees.
+The Christmas in Chesterfield Campaign has been launched by Destination Chesterfield and Chesterfield Borough Council and we are encouraging Chesterfield and North Derbyshire businesses to help us spread the word to their customers and employees.

 Here are 10 ways you can get involved: